“I have a LinkedIn. But I don’t know where it is.”

 Here’s why all lawyers need credible LinkedIn profiles:

-These days, most prospects who are interested in hiring a lawyer will visit both the lawyer’s (1) website to read his/her biography, and (2) LinkedIn profile to obtain additional information, including e.g. identifying who they know in common.
+These days, most prospects who are interested in hiring a lawyer will read both the lawyer’s (1) website biography and (2) LinkedIn profile to obtain additional information, e.g. identifying who they know in common.

-This means that at a particularly critical time in our clients’ buying process, when they’re considering adding you to the short list, you can use LinkedIn to shape your story in a way that creates a positive impression.
+This means that at a particularly critical time in our clients’ buying process, i.e. when they’re considering adding you to the shortlist, you can use LinkedIn to shape your story in a way that creates a positive impression.